 You worked for years to attain the top title in your job classification, and it felt great to finally achieve it.
 So when review time rolled around, you didn’t think much about it.
 After all, you’d only held the title for a year.
 But as you prepared for your annual performance review the following year, you realized that you may not have any opportunities for career advancement.

 What do you do when you reach the highest job title for administrative support?
 Or when you max out your pay grade and there’s no additional raises in sight?
 What happens when you hit the proverbial glass ceiling and don’t have the tools to shatter it?

 This isn’t an uncommon situation.
-Staying motivated when you’ve exhausted your advancement opportunities can be difficult.
+Staying motivated when you’ve exhausted your opportunities for career advancement can be difficult.
 But there are several things you can do to address the situation professionally and respectfully.